 This article applies to all Connect site administrators.

 Site Managers can create special labels, or tags, that agency/program managers can apply to their own agencies and needs.
-These special labels, called clusters, are a level of categorization beyond the 32 available interests and causes.
-With clusters, Site Managers can feature agencies/programs and needs that meet criteria not specified in the standard interests and causes.
+These special labels, called clusters, are a level of categorization beyond the 32 available interests (skills) and causes.
+With clusters, site managers can feature agencies/programs and needs that meet criteria not specified in the standard interests and causes.

-Note: When searching for needs and agencies, volunteers can filter by cluster name by selecting the Phrase filter and entering the name.
+Note: When searching for needs and agencies/programs, volunteers can filter by cluster name by selecting the Phrase filter and entering the name.

 This article covers the following topics: